In this article, I will be presenting to you a comprehensive list of DevOps Best Practices for Startups.

 5. Increase Your Speed of Deployment

-For most of the organization, increasing the deployment speed is a primary goal of their DevOps initiatives.
+For most organizations, increasing the deployment speed is a primary goal of their initiatives.
 To achieve that task or goal, they often need to deploy the latest technology that promises to speed development.
 They even frequently implement Agile Development techniques, including Scrum Technologies, Pair Programming, Test Driven Development, and Continuous Integration.

 Some specialists say that it is essential for enterprises to remember that the techniques and the technology are not the goals in them; instead, they are a means for accomplishing goals like improving code quality, faster deployment, and better support for the business.